-Choosing the right electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.
+Choosing the best electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.

-Both platforms are easy to use, have lots of functionalities, and allow you to automate your document management process to various degrees.
+Both platforms are easy to use, offer great functionality, and allow you to automate your document management process to various degrees.

 DocHub vs DocuSign: which is the better eSignature solution?

 User interface (UI): 4.1/5